 First mention of Portmoer then little more than a meagre fishing settlement.

 Charles Rashleigh buys land at Duporth – half a mile inland and begins to set up his estate.
 His new home at Duporth Manor is completed in 1781.

-Open beaches at Polmear being used to load and unload ships.
-Building of the port commences.
+Open beaches at Porthmuer being used to load and unload ships.
+Planning and building of the port commences.